An over head view of pull apart dinner rolls.

 If you think of a French baguette, it is made with water, flour, yeast, and salt.
 This is not an enriched dough.
 There is no added fat.
 It is a tough, crusty, chewy bread.
 Which is perfect for a baguette!

 An enriched dough, like in this recipe, is made with milk, eggs, and butter added in.
 These added fats make a soft, tender, pillowy bread.
-Which is what you want in a pull apart dinner roll!
+Which is what we want in a pull apart dinner roll!

 How to form the pull apart dinner rolls